romnn/microgpusim/WIP.md

     - check if any line ever has different hit_cluster, otherwise makes no sense
     - this prob wont be interesting for l1, but maybe l2?

+  - DONE: validate: add remote connection to das5 and das6
   - DONE: overall results in parallel table
   - GIVE UP: have another go at ampere
   - DONE: parallel remove .0 where possible